HotDB-Community/hotdb-documents/docs/en/latest/white-paper.md

 **Five dimensions:**

-- **Score of well-distributed data amount**

-Calculate the score according to whether the data distribution of each node is uniform and whether the growth is uniform
+- **Score of well-distributed data amount: **Calculate the score according to whether the data distribution of each node is uniform and whether the growth is uniform

-- **Score of cross-node transaction proportion**

-Calculate the score based on the proportion of cross-node transaction queries
+- **Score of cross-node transaction proportion: **Calculate the score based on the proportion of cross-node transaction queries

-- **Score of SELECT operations**

-Calculate the score according to whether the total queries of each node is uniform, the proportion of cross-node join queries, the proportion of single-node queries, and the proportion of queries that are routed to all nodes because they cannot be routed to the specified node.
+- **Score of SELECT operations: **Calculate the score according to whether the total queries of each node is uniform, the proportion of cross-node join queries, the proportion of single-node queries, and the proportion of queries that are routed to all nodes because they cannot be routed to the specified node.

-- **Score of IUD operations**

-Calculate the score according to whether the IUD operation of each node is uniform and the single-node IUD operation proportion
+- **Score of IUD operations: **Calculate the score according to whether the IUD operation of each node is uniform and the single-node IUD operation proportion

-- **Score of other dimensions**

-Calculate the score according to the number of times the query cannot find the node and whether the sharding key definition is reasonable.
+- **Score of other dimensions: **Calculate the score according to the number of times the query cannot find the node and whether the sharding key definition is reasonable.

 ![](assets/white-paper/image40.png)